DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-first-half-term-developing-quality-pedagogy-part-1/spring-week-3-mentor-materials.md

 ### Topic introduction

-In their self-directed study session earlier this week, your mentee extended their knowledge of how to introduce new material in steps, making links to pupils’ prior knowledge, with an emphasis on expositions(explanations).
+In their self-directed study session earlier this week, your mentee extended their knowledge of how to introduce new material in steps, making links to pupils' prior knowledge, with an emphasis on expositions(explanations).
 They also focused on using questioning for different purposes in order for pupils to secure knowledge and understanding.
 Your mentee also either created a lesson plan for the coming week or observed a colleague, where they carefully considered expositions and questioning when introducing new material to pupils.

 The learning outcomes from their self-directed study were to learn that:

 4.2 Effective teachers introduce new material in steps, explicitly linking new ideas to what has been previously studied and learned.

-4.6 Questioning is an essential tool for teachers; questions can be used for many purposes, including to check pupils’ prior knowledge, assess understanding and break down problems.
+4.6 Questioning is an essential tool for teachers; questions can be used for many purposes, including to check pupils' prior knowledge, assess understanding and break down problems.

 And to learn how to*:*